obestwalter/i3configger/docs/getting-started.md

 * a backup of the last config was created with `.bak`

 * `i3configger.json` can be used to do configuration of the status bars.
-* `.state.json` remembers the state of your current settings
+* `.messages.json` remembers all the messages you have already sent to the configuration

 ## What now?